intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

      - ins: J. Tantsura
      - ins: L. Ciavaglia
      - ins: M.-P. Odini
+    date: December 2022
+    seriesinfo: "Position paper in the IAB Workshop on Environmental Impacts of Internet Applications and Systems"
   Eckert:
     title: "IETF and Energy – An Overview"
     author: